nim-lang/Nim/doc/tut1.rst

 Funcs and methods
 -----------------

-As mentioned in the introduction Nim differentiates between procedures, functions, and methods, defined by the `proc`, `func`, and `method` keywords respectively.
+As mentioned in the introduction, Nim differentiates between procedures, functions, and methods, defined by the `proc`, `func`, and `method` keywords respectively.
 In some ways, Nim is a bit more pedantic in its definitions than other languages.